iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 * Reduces the complexity of the code
 * Easier to maintain
 * Easier to modify
-* Reduces the chances of occurring bugs
+* Reduces the chances of the bugs occurring.

 Some Pros and Cons of Object-Oriented Programming are:-
 1. Teams can work on different classes at the same time hence it provided parallel development.